WhiteLicorice/Ren-s-Courses/Content/Blog/cmsc-131-lab0.md

 The goal is to prepare a developer environment for NASM X86 on Windows using VSCode, in preparation for the lab exercises that follow.

-> If you do not wish to use a Windows environment for the course, you may look into WSL, Linux, or DOSBox.
-But these methods will not be covered here.
+If you do not wish to use a Windows environment for the course, you may look into WSL, Linux, or DOSBox.
+But these methods will not be covered here, as plenty of documentation exists for them on the internet.
+Documentation is, however, scarce for Windows.

+The course will rely heavily on Paul Carter's book: [PC Assembly Language](https://pacman128.github.io/static/pcasm-book.pdf) as reference.
+His [NASM library](https://pacman128.github.io/pcasm/) will be useful for standardizing our lab exercises.
+CMSC 131 has a steep learning curve as it introduces a paradigm distinct from other languages you may have encountered before like JavaScript, Python, or Java.
+Therefore, studying these references ahead of time is encouraged.

 ---